bluenote-1577/phase-doc/docs/source/index.rst

 #.
 A multitude of downstream information for interpreting clusters, including

    *  haplotagging reads for viewing in `IGV <https://software.broadinstitute.org/software/igv/>`_.
-   *  summary statistics, such as putative number of strains for each contig, HAPQ -- an analogue of MAPQ for haplotyping quality, etc
+   *  summary statistics, such as putative number of strains for each contig, HAPQ -- an analog of MAPQ for haplotyping quality, etc

 To get started, check out the table of contents below.